pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/beta_release.rst

 * The installation manager (YALI_) must  be able to complete the installation using the shrink option supported different file systems.
 * The installation manager (YALI_) must boot and run on systems using EFI
 * The installation manager (YALI_) must be able to create and install to software, hardware or BIOS RAID-0, RAID-1 or RAID-5 partitions for anything except /boot
-* The upgrade manager should complete the upgrade from a clean updated previous Pardus release.
 * The rescue mode of (YALI_) must start successfully and be able to detect and mount LVM, and RAID (BIOS, hardware, software) installation
 * The installed system must be able to boot with desktop environment sound
 * The all `Pardus technologies`_ must be able to work with new features and almost bug free.